 When one understands the ancient tea ceremonies and lifestyles of the Japanese— the culture immediately becomes very endearing and worth replicating in our everyday lives.
 If for any other reason, let’s mimic Japanese style in order to bring a little bit of their well-honed Zen into our own lifestyles.
 Couldn’t we all use a little bit of peace and harmony in our homes?

 Since Japanese interior design has this tranquil decorating touch perfected, let’s look at 10 ways to add some of this becalming style into your home today.
 You may want to visit 30 Of The Most Ingenious Japanese Home Designs, as well.

 1) Elements of Nature in Japanese Style Interiors

-Japanese culture is saturated in a love and respect for nature.
-The best way to maintain a strong connection with the natural world, is to bring nature indoors.
+Japanese culture is saturated in love and respect for nature.
+The best way to maintain a strong connection with the natural world is to bring nature indoors.

 Japanese homes also bring nature inside through large, expansive windows that allow a view of nature from every angle.
 Like this bedroom, featured below, the large sliding glass door brings serene, natural views indoors.
 Open up your home to the wonders of nature today.